The University of Nebraska defines the following student information as public directory information:

-To change or correct the listing for your college adviser, go to your college dean's office or your college's advising center and complete a "College-Degree-Major-Adviser Change Form" (CDMA) .
+To change or correct the listing for your college advisor, go to your college dean's office or your college's advising center and complete a "College-Degree-Major-advisor Change Form" (CDMA) .

-Obtain a "College-Degree-Major-Adviser Change Form" (CDMA) from your current college dean's office, your college's advising center, or from the Office of the University Registrar, 107 Canfield Administration Building South.
+Obtain a "College-Degree-Major-advisor Change Form" (CDMA) from your current college dean's office, your college's advising center, or from the Office of the University Registrar, 107 Canfield Administration Building South.
 Follow the procedures listed on the form.
-The dean of your new college may require you to have an appointment with an adviser at the time of admission.
+The dean of your new college may require you to have an appointment with an advisor at the time of admission.

-To change your major, go to your college dean's office or your college's advising center and complete a "College-Degree-Major-Adviser Change Form" (CDMA).
+To change your major, go to your college dean's office or your college's advising center and complete a "College-Degree-Major-advisor Change Form" (CDMA).

 Change of Campus